-The Center for the Study of Guns and Society engages students in coursework and research across multiple academic disciplines on topics related to guns and society.
+The Center for the Study of Guns & Society engages students in coursework and research across multiple academic disciplines on topics related to guns and society.

 Teaching